-Or you can check out all of the Walt Disney World Resort reviews here on the site.
+Or you can check out all of the Walt Disney World Resort Reviews.

-In conclusion, I hope these tips were able to help you get a good idea of transportation at the Polynesian.
+Hopefully, these tips were able to help you learn how to utilize transportation at the Polynesian.
 They come from many years of experience traveling around Walt Disney World.

 In the Comments